greglgomez/www/CONTENT_GUIDE.md

 1. Create your first note in `src/content/notes/`
 2. Add some wikilinks to connect ideas
-3. Upload photos to `public/images/`
-4. Create a photo essay
-5. Document a project
+3. Document a project
-6. Start a development journal
+4. Write an essay
+5. Curate resource collections

 Remember: Your digital garden grows over time.
 Start small, iterate, and enjoy the process!